This year’s East Gippsland Seniors Concert What the World Needs Now is featuring Melissa Langton.

 Arrange a face-to-face appointment with an Aged Care Specialist Officer by phoning 1800 227 475 or speaking with the Services Australia staff at a service centre.

-You can still access My Aged Care services through the My Aged Care website at www.myagedcare.gov.au or the My Aged Care contact centre on 1800 200422.
+You can still access My Aged Care services through the My Aged Care website or the My Aged Care contact centre on 1800 200 422.

-The program provides support services, free of charge, to unpaid carers to help them manage their role as carers and improve their wellbeing.
+The Carer Gateway program provides support services, free of charge, to unpaid carers to help them manage their role as carers and improve their wellbeing.

-Any person who provides unpaid care to a family member, friend or neighbour with a mental illness, disability, chronic health issue or age-related condition is defined by Carer Gateway as a carer.
+If you provide unpaid care to a family member, friend or neighbour with a mental illness, disability, chronic health issue or age-related condition is defined by Carer Gateway as a carer.
+Note, a paid carer is someone who works for an organization or agency.

 Carers can be any age and they can provide full-time, part-time or even occasional help to others.